 Tourism in Tripura

-Agartala, the picturesque capital, with its beautiful palaces, gardens, hills, temples and lakes is best place to start the tourist journey of the state.
-Scenic Tirthamulkh with its lakes, waterfalls and reservoir is worth a visit.
+Agartala, the picturesque capital, with its beautiful palaces, gardens, hills, temples, and lakes is the best place to start the tourist journey of the state.
+Scenic Tirthamulkh with its lakes, waterfalls, and reservoir is worth a visit.
 Pilak Pather and Lungthung are virtual treasure troves for those, historically inclined.
 Jampol hills, Rudrasagar and Neer Mahal – the lake cities, Sepahijala – the wildlife sanctuary, and the temples in and around Udaipur, are the other major places of interest in this tiny state.

 Agartala, is a laid back place reminiscent of towns in Bangladesh, just 2-km away.
 This capital also has one of the loveliest State Assembly buildings (once the palace) similar to Kolkata’s Victoria Memorial.
 Quaint brick bungalows surrounded by bougainvillea hedges and bright cannas, golden laburnum trees lining the streets give Agartala’s outskirts an attractive appearance.

 The reason Tripura is a different Northeastern state is dictated by its history.
 Tucked away in a corner of the northeast, its closest ties are with Bengal.
 Maharaja Birchandra Manikya, who came to the throne in 1870 and was heavily influenced both culturally and spiritually by Bengal – and by his close relationship with Rabindranath Tagore – established Bengali as the language of the court.
 Today, the majority of the population is Bengali, despite the 19 Scheduled Tribes forming a major chunk.